Holo-Host/holo-host/.github/ISSUE_TEMPLATE/feature_request.md

 ## Issue Template

 # Note that HOLO-HOST is a public repository.
-Any sensitive issues should be raised in HOLO-HOST-PRIVATE
+Your issue will be visible to ALL users.

 ### Description